 This waterfall is located some 20 km to the north from the much more popular Kaieteur waterfall.
 It is rarely visited – mostly by diamond miners: first diamonds in Ipobe were found in the 1920s.

 Waterfall was discovered on November 29, 1934, from an airplane by American and Canadian expedition.

 This area does not have indigenous population – thus the newly discovered geographical features did not have indigenous names and new names had to be invented.
 Somehow the waterfalls in Guyana were named after the British Royal Family members.

 Geologist H. Bracewell proposed to name the newly discovered "bridal veil" after Princess Marina of Greece and Denmark – she was going to marry Prince George.
-Princess was introduced to this idea in her wedding day and, of course, agreed.
+Princess was introduced to this idea on her wedding day and, of course, agreed.